RivalMind Logo - A Digital Marketing Agency

 3. Allocate your marketing budget

-With a strong marketing foundation and a list of actionable goals, you’re ready to select marketing activities.
+With a solid marketing foundation and a clear set of actionable goals, you’re ready to choose the marketing activities that will drive your strategy forward.

-• Investment in paid search, display advertising, social media advertising, online video advertising, and email marketing is predicted to account for 46% of all advertising in 2021.
+• Digital Channels Dominate: Investment in digital marketing channels—including paid search, display advertising, social media advertising, online video, and email marketing—is projected to account for nearly 61% of total global ad spend in 2024 .

-• Search engine marketing will capture the largest share of online spend with online display (banner ads, online video, etc.) taking the second largest share.
+• Search and Display Lead the Way: Search engine marketing remains the largest share of online spending, with display advertising (including banner ads, online video, etc.) taking the second largest share .

 If you are unsure which marketing channels are best for your organization, we’d love to walk you through a few recommendations tailored to your business.